-The River Band is a marriage of a few of our favorite things: graphic stone, bold metal, and a sexy weight.
-Our first offering comes to you in the form of a heavy 6mm Comfort Fit band with a 6mm vertical stripe of Bloodstone inlay.
+The River Band is a marriage of a few of our favorite things: graphic stone, bold metal, and a very sexy weight.
+It comes to you in the form of a heavy Comfort Fit band with a vertical stripe of Bloodstone inlay.

 Our Comfort Fit bands are hand carved from wax.
 You'll find them to be more substantial than commercial comfort fits, particularly this one.
 We've exaggerated the curve both on the inside and outside for a ring that feels like a hug, and easily slides over those pesky knuckles.

 Shown here, a size 8 in 10k Yellow.
 The band measures 5.75mm wide.
 Ring sizes 6.5-10 feature vertical inlay of the same width.
 Ring sizes 6-4.5 feature a slightly narrower inlay of 5mm due to the tighter curve.
 As we everything, we design our rings to maintain their proportions throughout the sizing.

 We offer 14k white, yellow, and rose, but find they do not offer up any specific color characteristics (as opposed to 10k and 18k+), but recommend them when you are looking to match the color of existing bands.
 This is the most common karat you find on the market.

 White Golds- We don't believe in plating our white golds, as is commercial common practice.
 We believe they should be left alone to savor their distinct color qualities.